 Bajaman proposed a DIY project inspired in EMG81 active circuit.
 The values of the resistors in the pre-amp are modified in order to create a different tone response.
-Bajaman designed a balanced diferential amplifier with higher bias resistances (R4 and R5) of 1MΩ and feedback resistor R3 of 500KΩ.
+Bajaman designed a balanced differential amplifier with higher bias resistances (R4 and R5) of 1MΩ and feedback resistor R3 of 500KΩ.

 - The coils will be loaded with 500KΩ approx, giving similar tone as most Gibson pickups used in Les Pauls and 335s which use 500k volume pots.
 Featuring more brightness because the fresonance will be higher and more pronounced compared to the EMG81.

-- Coupling capacitors C1 and C2 can be decreased for more high end response or increased for more bass:
+- Coupling capacitors C1 and C2 can be decreased for more high-end response or increased for more bass:

 Seymour Duncan wiring Information.

-Free Stopmboxes Thread EMG81.
+Free Stompboxes Thread EMG81. (requires registration)